SAE/AISI 5117 Alloy Steel (UNS G51170)

 Applications of 5117 Alloy Steel

-• Gears and Gear Shafts: AISI 5117 steel is frequently used in the manufacturing of gears and gear shafts due to its good wear resistance and toughness.
+• Gears and Gear Shafts: Frequently used in the manufacturing of gears and gear shafts due to good wear resistance and toughness.

-• Fasteners: AISI 5117 steel is used in the production of fasteners such as bolts, studs, and screws.
-Its moderate strength and machinability make it suitable for applications where fasteners need to withstand mechanical loads.
+• Fasteners: Used in the production of bolts, studs, and screws.
+Its moderate strength and machinability support mechanical load applications.

 Similar Alloys